 If you go through a pound of coffee a month, the Red Cedar Coffee Reward program is for you!

-Earn one point for each dollar spent on a 16 OZ (one pound) bag of coffee purchased directly from Red Cedar Coffee Co.
-Earn 200 points and receive a reward (expiration dates apply).
-Reward value is $15 off a16 OZ (one pound) bag of coffee.
+Earn one point for each dollar spent on select 16 oz. (one pound) bags of coffee purchased directly from Red Cedar Coffee Co.
+Earn 200 points and receive a reward (expiration dates apply, select coffees available for reward redemption).
+Reward value is $15 off select 16 oz. (one pound) bags of coffee.
 Points and rewards expire 18 months after they were earned.

-• In Store: Enter your phone number into our register’s keypad.
+• In Store: Enter your phone number into our register’s keypad to “check in/see rewards”.

-• Online: Opt in to order updates/marketing during the checkout process and provide your phone number each time you make a purchase at RedCedarCoffee.com.
+• Online: Opt in to order updates/marketing/Square pay during the checkout process and provide your phone number each time you make a purchase at RedCedarCoffee.com.

 PROGRAM RULES: